 Which students are included in school grade calculations?
-As in previous years, only standard curriculum students (including Speech impaired, gifted, hospital/home bound, and English Language Learner students (ELL) with more than two years in an English Speakers of other Languages (ESOL) program) enrolled in the same school in both October and February are included in the components for scoring high on the FCAT.
-All students, including Students with Disabilities (SWD) and ELL students, are included in the learning gains components of the school grade calculation.

-What happens if the lowest students in the school do not make "adequate progress" in reading and mathematics?
-Schools that do not make adequate progress with their lowest students in reading and mathematics must develop a School Improvement.
-Plan component that addresses this need.
-If a school, otherwise graded "A", does not demonstrate adequate progress in the current year, the final grade will be reduced by one letter grade.
-If a school, otherwise graded "B" or "C", does not demonstrate adequate progress in either the current or prior year, the final grade will be reduced by one letter grade.
+As in previous years, the components for scoring high on the FCAT include only standard curriculum students, speech impaired students, gifted students, hospital homebound students, and English language learners (ELLs) with more than two years in an English for Speakers of Other Languages (ESOL) program who are enrolled in the same school in both October and February.
+All students, including students with disabilities and ELL students, are included in the learning gains components of the school grade calculation.
+What happens if the lowest performing students in the school (the low 25%) do not make "adequate progress" in reading and mathematics?
+For schools that would otherwise be graded A, B, or C but do not meet the adequate progress requirement, the final (assigned) grade will be reduced by one letter grade. --- ---